 But, orthodontic treatment is here to help.
-Dr. Michael Stosich, a board certified orthodontist treating patients throughout the Chicago area, explains some of the most common bite problems.
+Dr. Sara Spector, a highly experienced orthodontist treating patients throughout the Chicago area, explains some of the most common bite problems.

 - Overbites happen when the upper jaw extends to far past your lower jaw.
 It is normal for your upper middle teeth to fit slightly over the bottom middle teeth.
 If they extend too far over, however, and overbite occurs.
 Some patients have such a deep overbite that their lower teeth bite into the roofs of their mouths.

 - Openbites occur when the upper and lower teeth do not meet, even when the mouth is closed.
 In an ideal bite, the upper teeth should come over the lower teeth slightly.
 Openbites can be genetic, thereby being caused by a skeletal issue, or can be the cause or bad oral habits such as thumbsucking, extended pacifier use, or tongue thrusting.

 - Misaligned teeth, or Spacing issues can be caused by a variety of issues.
 If you lose teeth too early, your permanent teeth can erupt in the wrong locations, leading to spacing problems.
 Likewise, if you have any teeth missing, due to injury, dental issues, or permanent teeth that never developed, your teeth may become misaligned.